sandmaennchen/maros_meszaros_qpbenchmark/README.md

 qpbenchmark ./maros_meszaros.py run
 ```

-## Results

-The outcome from running the test set is a standardized report comparing all available [QP solvers](https://github.com/qpsolvers/qpbenchmark#solvers) against the different [benchmark metrics](https://github.com/qpsolvers/qpbenchmark#metrics).
+The outcome is a standardized report comparing all available solvers against the different [benchmark metrics](https://github.com/qpsolvers/qpbenchmark#metrics).
 Here are the results obtained on a reference computer:

 - [Maros-Meszaros test set results](results/maros_meszaros.md)